-One of the things I was most excited about when we moved into our house was the giant fig tree in the back yard.
-And while I wasn't aware then of the constant battle I'd be fighting with our backyard squirrels for these tasty fruits, in the end it is worth it for dishes like this!
+One of the things I was most excited about when we moved into our house in Texas was the giant fig tree in the backyard (even if I didn't realize I'd be battling squirrels for every ripe fig).
+Still, it's completely worth it for simple, seasonal fig recipes like this one that really let fresh figs shine.

 Jump to: